ericsizemore/cloudflare-turnstile/.github/pull_request_template.md

 - [ ] run `composer run-script phpunit` and ensure you have test coverage for the lines you are introducing
 - [ ] run `composer run-script phpstan` and fix any issues that you have introduced
 - [ ] run `composer run-script psalm` and fix any issues that you have introduced
+- [ ] run `composer run-script infection` and fix any issues that you have introduced
 - [ ] run `composer run-script phpcs:check` and fix any issues that you have introduced

 ### Reviewer